taddieken95/Accuray_Tech_Comm_Guide/Chapter 2: Adobe FrameMaker/Section 1: FrameMaker Overview.md

 # An Overview of Adobe FrameMaker

-> **NOTE:** This section should be used as a reference for developing an understanding of FrameMaker and why Accuray currently uses it for documentation purposes.
+> This section should be used as a reference for developing an understanding of FrameMaker and why Accuray currently uses it for documentation purposes.

 ## What is FrameMaker?